MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

     }
     ```

    If you pull a subset of items in the table, ensure you have specified all properties involved in the query.
-For more details, review the [Index Policy](/azure/cosmos-db/index-policy) documentation.

 2. Derive models from the `ETagEntityTableData` class: